 In part 1 … of “The Best Survival Tools”, I introduced the

 - The tools for Building a Fire, and

-- The Tools Required To Provide Safe Drinking Water.
+- The tools necessary for providing Safe Drinking Water.

 - The Cutting Tools.

 - The tools to aid in Navigation, and